 Many seniors today are looking to age in a healthy and fulfilling manner.
 55 Plus communities are neighborhoods of private homes or townhomes that are only for those 55 plus.
 Homes often feature design elements to keep in mind senior preferences such as first floor master bedrooms, walk-in showers, easy entrance, and more.
 Also, many communities offer community spaces, ground care and other services.
 Some will even include planned activities and offer a wellness center.
 To cover the cost of community upkeep and shared spaces, there is often a monthly fee.
 Newer 55+ communities often have a mix of retail and residential which creates walkable communities.
 Concerns with 55+ Communities is lack of support if additional care becomes necessary including memory care and long-term care.

-Senior apartments are age restricted to ensure those living there are 55 or older.
+Senior independent living apartments are age restricted to ensure those living there are 55 or older.
 They often offer activities and services that seniors would enjoy.
 Like the homes in the 55+ Communities, the design of the apartment considers the needs of seniors with wider doors, elevators and more.
 Apartments, also, take away the cost and stress of caring for a home such as groundskeeping, exterior maintenance and interior care like appliances.
 Some apartments will offer in-home care, dining services and activities for additional cost.
 Like 55+ Communities, future needs for care can be a concern.

 Assisted Living Homes